aramsimonyan1/forum-visualised/README.md

 ## To run the app:

-Type in terminal (you may wait a few seconds and allow the firewall to enable some features of main.exe on public and private networks).
+Type in the terminal (you may wait a few seconds and allow the firewall to enable some features of main.exe on public and private networks).

     $go run main.go